sentinel-official/docs/docs/full-node-setup/validate/maintenance/image.md

 # Add a Validator Image

-In order to have your validator profile image displayed on the most commonly used Cosmos blockchain explorers, you need to follow two different procedures

-## First procedure

-By following this procedure, your validator image will be visible on [Keplr](https://wallet.keplr.app/chains/sentinel), [Ping.pub](https://ping.pub/sentinel/staking), [Cosmos.directory](https://cosmos.directory/sentinel/validators) and [ATOMScan](https://atomscan.com/sentinel/validators).
+By following this procedure using Keybase, your validator image will be displayed on popular Explorers and Wallets within the Cosmos Ecosystem.

-Firstly, register on [keybase.io](https://keybase.io/), and create your profile by adding a profile image, which will be used as your validator image.
+Firstly, register on [Keybase](https://keybase.io/), and create your profile by adding a profile image, which will be used as your validator image.
 Once your profile is created, access it and you will be prompted to create a PGP key.

 [Download](https://keybase.io/download) Keybase onto your machine and follow the installation guide for your operating system.